 Section 2.
 Appointment:

-The President shall regularly appoint the Chairpersons of all Committees except as otherwise provided in the Constitution of the Society.
+The Board of Directors shall regularly appoint the Chairpersons of all Committees except as otherwise provided in the Constitution of the Society.

 Article VII – Amendments

 Section 1.
 Presentation:

 1. Amendments may be proposed by written petition, signed by five (5) active members of SVBT.

 2. A proposed amendment shall be submitted to the Board of Directors at least ninety (90) days before an annual meeting.

 3. Copies of amendment proposals shall be distributed to the voting members of SVBT at least thirty (30) days prior to the annual meeting.